 There’s one thing for sure about the always amazing PAPER GIRLS, and that’s an awesome story every issue which melds reality into the fantastic intensity that is temporal shifting.

-Drawing a line directly back to THE TEENAGERS (whom we were introduced to in the initial arc), and to CHARLOTTE in the current time period they’re in enhances the depth to the overall story.
-Having that she’s been helping them through her comic strip with coded messages, and her almost Stockholm-esque infatuation with them gives off a very radical layer to the Teenagers’ overall crusade, as well as Charlotte’s character.
+Drawing a line directly back to THE TEENAGERS [whom we were introduced to in the initial arc,] and to CHARLOTTE in the current time period they’re in enhances the depth to the overall story.
+Having that she’s been helping them through her comic strip with coded messages, and her almost Stockholm-esque infatuation with them gives off a very radical layer to their [the Teenagers’] overall crusade, as well as her [Charlotte’s] character.

 That’s really been one of the successes of this title, the little twists and turns that grab you by the throat and won’t let go.

-Literally one of the funniest moments (panel to left) I’ve ever read in a comic.
+Literally one of the funniest moments (above panels) I’ve ever read in a comic.
 And I love that it’s building on what we discovered may be coming from last arc, as well as heightening the tension between KJ and Mac.

 The cliffhanger ending to this issue definitely reminded me more along the lines of an ending to the previous arcs, just in pure shock factor alone.
 Seeing a very– um, one could say goth guy sitting in the living room alone, drinking away as he’s expecting the world to come to an end.
 I turned the page expecting for Tiffany to see herself, very much so like Erin did at the end of the first arc, so seeing him was a huge shock.